BBQ Tips and Tricks: Smoked Brisket – King of the Smoked Meats

 - Inject the meat 12 to 24 hours before cooking.
 If injecting, you want your injection to be at room temperature, and you want to inject in a one- to two-inch checkerboard pattern across all the meat.

 - Season the smoked brisket.
-Whether using a dry rub or wet sauce, you want to season the brisket before placing it on the grill.
-You can do it right before putting it on the grill, or when you do your injection the day before.
+Whether using a dry rub or wet sauce, you want to season the brisket before it goes into the smoker.
+You can do it right before putting it in, or when you do your injection the day before.
 We prefer a dry rub to start.
 Place the brisket on a clean sheet pan.
 Shake spices over the entire brisket until it is covered in a heavy covering of spice.
 Gently pat (do not rub) the spice onto the brisket to help it stick.
 Flip the brisket over and spice the other side in the same way.

 - Prepare the smoker.
 You want the smoker to be between 250˚F and 275˚F. Once your coals are gray, add a small piece of wood.
 We prefer post oak.
 Add small pieces throughout the smoking process as wood burns away.